 What is the Shodor Scholars Program?

-The Shodor Scholars Program in Computational Science (SSP) is a science, mathematics, and computing scholarship program for rising ninth through eleventh graders.
-The program provides a two-week , academically-intensive education and research program to a competitively-selected group of up to 16 students.
+The Shodor Scholars Program in Computational Science (SSP) is a science, mathematics, and computing scholarship program for rising 9th through 12th graders.
+The program provides a two-week , academically-intensive education and research program to a competitively-selected group of students.
 Students use advanced computational science technologies, techniques, and tools to study a wide variety of scientific events.
 Students are provided structured and open-ended learning opportunities in computational science.
 The program culminates in a research opportunity in which small teams of students choose an area of scientific interest, identify an interesting problem, and then develop and communicate a computational solution to that problem.

 During the two week workshop, the following topics will be presented: